yingdanlu/yingdanlu/_pages/research.md

 "<b>The Influencer Pay Gap: Platform Labor Meets Racial Capitalism,"</b> with Angèle Christin, Under review

-"<b>Evolution of Propaganda in the Era of Digital Media,"</b> with Jennifer Pan, Yiqing Xu, and Xu Xu, Manuscript in preparation
+"<b>The Evolution of Propaganda in the Digital Age,"</b> with Jennifer Pan, Yiqing Xu, and Xu Xu, Manuscript in preparation